 The Joker has recently robbed an antique jeweler in Gotham, and was last seen outside of Metropolis.
 Curiously, the only thing he stole was a jade dragon statue.
 Luckily, Bruce Wayne is currently visiting Lex Luthor as LexCorp and Wayne Enterprises are in a joint project, developing robot drones for space travel.
 Luthor is interested in military applications, which Wayne disagrees with.
-Bruce Wayne has met and started dating Lois Lane, which Clark Kent does not approve of.
+Bruce Wayne meets Lois Lane (who had tried asking out Superman until a bank robbery took priority) and asks to take her out on a date, which Clark Kent does not approve of.
 Lois has even begun thinking of transferring to the Gotham City branch, and plans to talk about it during their date at a fancy restaurant.

 It turns out the Joker is in Metropolis.
 After his Dark Mistress Harley Quinn knocks out Luthor's Ninja Maid Mercy Graves, the Joker meets up with Luthor and offers him a simple deal: "Pay me one billion dollars and I'll kill Superman!"
 Turns out the "Jade" dragon is actually a hunk of kryptonite someone found long ago.
 Eventually Luthor hires him, and the Joker sets up a trap by kidnapping Lois during her date with Bruce.